emanuelr93/aws-eks-oam-example/README.md

-# aws-eks-accelerator-for-terraform
+# aws-eks-oam-example

 # Main Purpose
-This project provides a framework for deploying best-practice multi-tenant [EKS Clusters](https://aws.amazon.com/eks), provisioned via [Hashicorp Terraform](https://www.terraform.io/) and [Helm charts](https://helm.sh/) on [AWS](https://aws.amazon.com/).
+This project provides an example for installation of OAM on EKS.
+The project was made as a fork of "aws-eks-accellerator-terraform" project.

 # Overview
 The AWS EKS Accelerator for Terraform module helps you to provision [EKS Clusters](https://aws.amazon.com/eks), [managed node groups](https://docs.aws.amazon.com/eks/latest/userguide/managed-node-groups.html) with [on-demand](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-on-demand-instances.html) and [spot instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-spot-instances.html), [Fargate profiles](https://docs.aws.amazon.com/eks/latest/userguide/fargate-profile.html), and all the necessary plugins/add-ons for a production-ready EKS cluster.
 The [Terraform Helm provider](https://github.com/hashicorp/terraform-provider-helm) is used to deploy common Kubernetes add-ons with publicly available [Helm Charts](https://artifacthub.io/).
 This project leverages the official [terraform-aws-eks](https://github.com/terraform-aws-modules/terraform-aws-eks) module to create EKS Clusters